lthoerner/rush/README.md

 A shell implemented in Rust.
 Currently a personal project.

 ## Mission
 Rush is a shell designed to be as user-friendly as possible, both for longtime users of other popular shells, as well as complete beginners who are just learning how to interact with their computer through the CLI.
-It largely aims to accomplish this by either modifying, replacing, or disposing of the largely archaic conventions of the traditionally-popular shells.
+It largely aims to accomplish this by either modifying, replacing, or disposing of the often-archaic conventions of the traditionally-popular shells.

 ## Goals
 - Support for easy coloration of input and output